 Our indoor facilities include a fully-equipped weight room, cardio room, multi-purpose room, squash courts, double gymnasium, and stretching area.
-You will also have exclusive access to a state-of-the-art multi-purpose/functional fitness and assessment laboratory to master your personal training skills on new and traditional equipment.
+You will also have exclusive access to a state-of-the-art multi-purpose/functional fitness and assessment laboratory to enhance your exercise science knowledge on new and traditional equipment.
 Outdoor facilities include running track, soccer/football field, baseball diamond, and beach volleyball courts.

 - 3 years – 6 semesters

 - 15-week co-op term after semester four or five

 - 90 hours of volunteer placements throughout the length of the program gives you opportunities to work in various settings such as community sports organizations and personal training and with various populations, such as special populationsand youth.

 - CSEP-CPT certification content embedded into the curriculum so you can apply for the Gold Standard in exercise science and personal training certifications before graduation

 - OFC certifications are built into curriculum so you can earn internationally recognized certifications through your coursework.